Top 3 Issues Facing Architecture

 3. Trust is imperative.

 There is no greater joy for me than to have an owner that trusts me and believes in me.

 Much like the process of designing and constructing a building, establishing and maintaining trust takes time and energy.
 Putting forth efforts to do this, however, pays off.
 As schedules and budgets are pressed further, knowing all parties will follow through on obligations is enormously important.

 Creating a relationship of mutual respect will ensure a much smoother design and building process and more projects awarded down the road.
-To help navigate these relational nuances, we came across The architect, the client and effective communication in architectural design practice an abstract from the Global Conference on Business & Social Science.

 It doesn’t matter what project type — the major issue is always money and how it is spent, and it’s all about trust.
 It seems to me that there’s more trust between the developer/contractors and owner, while architects struggle to gain the trust of the owner… How do we get this relationship back and earn owner’s trust?

 The challenges our industry faces effects each of us in different ways.
 At Zahner, we strive to provide open communication and education, regardless of client status.
 Through continuing to engage you, our clients and partners, we hope to improve upon the issues that frustrate you.

 And finally, perhaps the most intriguing information of all… a summary of profession and color associations.
 We asked professionals from each industry, to identify what colors best represented their profession: